-In the two years that Natalie Gerhart has lived in Omaha, she’s become a faithful volunteer at OPL, where she volunteers for a couple hours every Wednesday at W. Dale Clark Main Library.
+In the two years that Natalie Gerhart has lived in Omaha, she’s become a faithful volunteer at OPL, where she volunteers for a couple hours every Wednesday at W. Dale Clark Main Library, opens a new window.
 Gerhart moved to Omaha to teach at Creighton University, where she is an assistant professor of information systems in the Heider College of Business.

 Gerhart began volunteering at the Denton Public Library while she was a graduate student at the University of North Texas in Denton, Texas.
 While working to obtain her doctorate degree, she assisted patrons with technology-related needs.